back to main turd

 Wow, man.

 I don't even know where to start.
-But here goes - a lot of what I've been saying for the past 20 years - since the "dead dicking" of the human psyche from things like the internet and other tech.
+But here goes - a lot of what I've been saying for the past 20 years - since the "dead dicking" of the human psyche from things like the Internet and other tech.

 Asking Taylor Swift to save the music industry would be like asking Dali back in the day to save people's appreciation and the business of oil painting.